OpenID for European Digital Identity: An architectural analysis of user-centric identity management: Alternative solutions

 Throughout Section~\ref{sec-arch}, we already mentioned several other OpenID specifications that together are functionally equivalent to OpenID4VCI and OpenID4VP.
-Based on the well-established OIDC {[}\citeproc{ref-openid:connect}{2}{]}, SIOPv2 aligns credentials with self-issued presentations {[}\citeproc{ref-openid:siop}{61}{]}, OIDC4IDA adds a levels of assurance model {[}\citeproc{ref-openid:ida}{97}; \citeproc{ref-openid:idaschema}{98}; \citeproc{ref-openid:idareg}{99}{]}, and OIDC Claims Aggregation can substitute for wallet-like behavior {[}\citeproc{ref-openid:aggregation}{68}{]}.
-Moreover, these specifications are better aligned, and do not redundantly duplicate equivalent models from each other or from external sources.
+Based on the well-established OIDC {[}\citeproc{ref-openid:connect}{3}{]}, SIOPv2 aligns credentials with self-issued presentations {[}\citeproc{ref-openid:siop}{60}{]}, OIDC4IDA adds a levels of assurance model {[}\citeproc{ref-openid:ida}{102}; \citeproc{ref-openid:idaschema}{103}; \citeproc{ref-openid:idareg}{104}{]}, and OIDC Claims Aggregation can substitute for wallet-like behavior {[}\citeproc{ref-openid:aggregation}{67}{]}.
+Contrary to OpenID4VCI and OpenID4VP, the latter specifications rely on existing standards where possible, and provide strong extensibility and interoperability -- both between themselves and with external specifications.

 However, we also pointed out several problems with the OpenID ecosystem in general, which should be addressed in any possible alternative.
 In particular, attention needs to be payed to best practices in internet security and software design -- such as the separation of orthogonal concerns.
-Ideally, an alternative solution would therefore be based directly on OAuth 2.1 {[}\citeproc{ref-ietf:oauth21}{53}{]}.
-This would lift OpenID's restriction to a single endpoint, and instead allow the immense variety of attestations to be exchanged via any kind of interface: through classic RESTful APIs, and `social data' (e.g., Solid), but also through direct database queries, or web streams.
+Ideally, an alternative solution would therefore be based directly on OAuth 2.1 {[}\citeproc{ref-ietf:oauth21}{52}{]}.
+This would lift OpenID's restriction to a single endpoint, and instead allow the immense variety of attestations to be exchanged via any kind of interface: classic RESTful APIs, database queries, web streams etc.